cBioPortal/cbioportal/docs/web-API-and-Clients.md

 The cBioPortal REST API is described using Swagger/OpenAPI, which allows one to generate a client in most programming languages.
 One can use the command line tool `curl` for dowloading data on the command line or use another language such as `Python` or `R` to make visualizations.
 We list some common examples below, but if your language is not listed, there is likely a client generator available elsewhere (see e.g. https://swagger.io/tools/swagger-codegen/).
 Do reach out if you'd like us to add a language.

-### R client
+### R clients

-There are multiple ways to access the API using R. The recommended way is to use `cBioPortalData`.
+There are multiple ways to access the API using R. Below are two recommended R packages to access cBioPortal data.

 #### cBioPortalData (recommended)